Corliss Lamont: Later life

 In 1971, after a congressman called him an "identified member of the Communist Party, U.S.A.", Lamont issued a statement that "although it is no disgrace to belong to the Communist party, I have never even dreamed of joining it."
 The same year, he financed Dorothy Day's visit to the Soviet Union and several other countries in Eastern Europe.

 In 1979, Lamont founded Half-Moon Foundation, Inc. Half-Moon Foundation was a 501(c)(3) non-profit organization and was incorporated in the state of New York.
-The Foundation was formed "to promote enduring international peace, support for the United Nations, the conservation of our country's natural environment, and to safeguard and extend civil liberties as guaranteed under the Constitution and the Bill of Rights."
+The foundation was formed "to promote enduring international peace, support for the United Nations, the conservation of our country's natural environment, and to safeguard and extend civil liberties as guaranteed under the Constitution and the Bill of Rights."

 Lamont was president emeritus of the American Humanist Association and in 1977 was named Humanist of the Year.
 In 1981, he received the Gandhi Peace Award.

 In 1998, Lamont received a posthumous Distinguished Humanist Service Award from the International Humanist and Ethical Union and he was one of the signers of the Humanist Manifesto.

 Personal life and death

 In 1928, Lamont married Margaret Hayes Irish.
 They divorced in the early 1960s.
 In 1962, he married Helen Boyden Lamb; she died of cancer in 1975.
 In 1986, Lamont married Beth Keehner; she survived his death.
-He died at home in Ossining, New York, on April 26, 1995.
+He died from heart failure at home in Ossining, New York, on April 26, 1995.